patternfly-labs/react-table-batteries/packages/module/patternfly-docs/content/examples/basic.md

 Here we use `persistTo: "urlParams"` which will store and update the table state in the browser's URL query parameters.
 We also pass an optional `persistenceKeyPrefix` which distinguishes this persisted state from any other state that may be persisted in the URL by other tables on the same page (it can be omitted if there is only one table on the page).
 It should be a short string because it is included as a prefix on every URL param name.
 We'll use `'t1'` for the first table on the page that contains Thing objects.

 Because our state is persisted in the page URL, we can reload the browser or press the Back and Forward buttons without losing our current filter, sort, and pagination selections.
 We can even bookmark the page and all that state will be restored when loading the bookmark!
-You can try now: Apply a sort or filter to the table, navigate to the `[/design-guidelines](Design guidelines)` tab or any other page and click the browser Back button.
+You can try now: Apply a sort or filter to the table, navigate to the [/design-guidelines](Design guidelines) tab or any other page and click the browser Back button.

 ```js file="./ExampleBasicClientPaginated.tsx"

 ```

-### Example table with server-side filtering/sorting/pagination
+### Server-side filtering/sorting/pagination

 The usage is similar here, but some client-specific arguments are no longer required (like `getSortValues` and the `getItemValue` property of the filter category) and we break up the arguments object passed to `useLocalTableControls` into two separate objects passed to `useTableControlState` and `useTableControlProps` based on when they are needed.
 Note that the object passed to the latter contains all the properties of the object returned by the former in addition to things derived from the fetched API data.
 All of the arguments passed to both `useTableControlState` and `useTableControlProps` as well as the return values from both are included in the `tableControls` object returned by `useTableControlProps` (and by `useLocalTableControls` above).
 This way, we have one big object we can pass around to any components or functions that need any of the configuration, state, derived state, or props present on it, and we can destructure/reference them from a central place no matter where they came from.

-Note also: the destructuring of `tableControls` and returned JSX is not included in this example code because **_it is identical to the example above_**.
-The only differences between client-paginated and server-paginated tables are in the hook calls; the `tableControls` object and its usage are the same for all tables.
+Note also: the destructuring of `tableControls` and returned JSX in this example **_is identical to the client-based example above_**.
+The only differences between client-paginated and server-paginated tables are in the hook calls; the `tableControls` object and its usage are always the same.

-NOTE/TODO/FIXME: This example is currently broken because we haven't properly mocked the server side of it in this new extension docs site yet.
-It should render fine but the filtering/pagination/sorting controls won't have any effect on what data is shown.

 ```js file="./ExampleBasicServerPaginated.tsx"

 ```

-## Advanced usage
+## Advanced examples

 The basic usage above and feature usage examples below (see [Features](#features)) should be sufficient for most tables.
 However, there are some less-frequently used options available: